Association fiber

-Association fibers are axons that connect cortical areas within the same cerebral hemisphere.
+Association fibers are axons (nerve fibers) that connect cortical areas within the same cerebral hemisphere.

-In human neuroanatomy, axons (nerve fibers) within the brain, can be categorized on the basis of their course and connections as association fibers, projection fibers, and commissural fibers.
+In human neuroanatomy, axons within the brain, can be categorized on the basis of their course and connections as association fibers, projection fibers, and commissural fibers.
+Bundles of fibers are known as nerve tracts, and consist of association tracts, commissural tracts, and projection tracts.

 The association fibers unite different parts of the same cerebral hemisphere, and are of two kinds: (1) short association fibers that connect adjacent gyri; (2) long association fibers that make connections between more distant parts.

 Short association fibers

-Many of the short association fibers (also called arcuate or "U"-fibers) lie immediately beneath the gray substance of the cortex of the hemispheres, and connect together adjacent gyri.
+Many of the short association fibers (also called arcuate or "U"-fibers) lie in the superficial white matter immediately beneath the gray matter of the cerebral cortex, and connect together adjacent gyri.
 Some pass from one wall of the sulcus to the other.

 Long association fibers

 The long association fibers connect the more widely separated gyri and are grouped into bundles.
 They include the following:

 Diffusion tensor imaging is a non-invasive method to study the course of association fibers.